microsoft/fast/sites/website/src/docs/design-systems/creating-a-component-library.md

 custom_edit_url: https://github.com/microsoft/fast/edit/master/sites/website/src/docs/design-systems/creating-a-component-library.md
 ---

-FAST exposes powerful abstractions for component library authors to allow ample opportunity for application authors to configure, augment, and override a FAST component.
+Not only is FAST great for creating individual components, but it also shines when creating libraries or systems of components.
+FAST Foundation exposes several powerful abstractions in order to enable library authors to provide ergonomic APIs to application authors.
+These APIs ensure that app authors who consume your library have a consistent way to configure, augment, and override various details of the components.
 For example:

 - Custom element tag names are easily configured and disambiguated.
 - Custom elements are explicitly registered to avoid tree-shaking.
 - Templates, styles, default slotted content, and arbitrary component configurations are all configurable by application authors.
 - Shadow DOM options are easily configurable.

 All these configuration capabilities are designed to give application authors the flexibility necessary to align library components to application or business requirements.
 This section walks through the process of defining a component from a library author’s perspective, detailing component, template, and style creation that supports the configuration capabilities described above.

 ## Defining components

-Defining a component for a library is easy; simply extend the `FoundationElement` base class from `@microsoft/fast-foundation`. `FoundationElement` is a light extension of `FASTElement` that supports element configuration during component registration.
+To opt into the features above, begin by extending your components from the `FoundationElement` base class in `@microsoft/fast-foundation` rather than `FASTElement`. `FoundationElement` is a light extension of `FASTElement` that supports element configuration during component registration as well as DOM-scoped, overridable templates and styles.
+Here's an example of a basic `Counter` component that inherits from `FoundationElement`.

 ```ts
 import { FoundationElement } from "@microsoft/fast-foundation";